Little Feat: 2012 and beyond

 In June 2012, Little Feat released their first album of new material in nine years, Rooster Rag.
 In 2014, the band Leftover Salmon announced that Bill Payne had joined with them as a permanent member.
 He left in 2015 to take up a permanent post in The Doobie Brothers' touring band: this restricted his ability to perform longer tours with Little Feat.
 After this, the full band would perform around 10 dates per year, while Barrere, Tackett, Gradney and Ford would sometimes tour playing Little Feat material as a four-piece called Funky Feat.

 In 1994, Paul Barrere had been diagnosed with hepatitis C and, in 2013, took a leave of absence from touring with Little Feat to combat the disease, and to remain close to his health providers.
 He later performed a few one-off gigs with Fred Tackett as an acoustic duo and recorded collaborations with longtime friend Roger Cole.
 In August 2015, it was announced that he was suffering from liver cancer.
 In 2017, the band was joined for some shows by the Midnight Ramble Horns (Steve Bernstein, Jay Collins, and Erik Lawrence) who then augmented the band for the 50th Anniversary tour of 2018.
 They continue to often join the band on selected dates.
 The band then toured more sporadically during the next four years.

 Paul Barrere died on October 26, 2019.
 Scott Sharrard, who had filled in for Barrere during Little Feat's 50th Anniversary tour, was later brought on board as a full-time band member.

 On September 16, 2020, the band released a video rerecording of the 1975 Lowell George song "Long Distance Love".
 The video introduced a new band lineup with Tony Leone, known for his work with Levon Helm and Phil Lesh, joining on drums in place of Gabe Ford.
 Levon Helm's daughter Amy guested on backing vocals - she and Leone had previously played together in Ollabelle.
 A new song, the first in eight years, "When All Boats Rise", was released in late October 2020.

 The album Sam's Place, an album of blues standards, was released in May 2024, with percussionist Sam Clayton providing lead vocals on every song.
 The opening track, "Milkman", was co-written by Clayton, Sharrard and Tackett, with lyrics provided by Clayton's wife Joni.

 In May 2025, the band released their first album of new material in 13 years, titled Strike Up the Band.
 A track from the album, "Too High to Cut My Hair", written by Sharrard and Tackett and sung by Sharrard, was released as a single, along with a humorous video featuring group members at a hairdressing salon.
+The Last Record Album (Deluxe Edition) was released on 24 October 2025 as a 50th anniversary expanded 4-CD box set of their classic 1975 album with unreleased material.